01 of 10

 Testing for Total Alkalinity

 Fill the large tube to the lower dash line.
 Add one drop of No. 4 and swirl.
 Next, add one drop of solution No. 5B, a total alkalinity indicator, and swirl.
 Add No. 3 (count and write down or remember each drop and swirl) until the color changes to clear, light yellow, or light green.
 Finally, multiply the number of drops of solution No. 3 you used by 10 to determine the total alkalinity.
 If multiplication makes you uncomfortable, use your smart phone's calculator.
-Warning: don't perform... this test if the chlorine residual is above 3.0.Continue to 10 of 10 below.
+Whatever you do, don't perform this test if the chlorine residual is above 3.0.Continue to 10 of 10 below.

 10 of 10

 After testing, rinse your plastic tester in a sink (never in the pool), dry, pack up the kit and put it in a cool, dry place, up high away from little hands.
 Some experts suggest using your test kit weekly during the swimming season.

 Don’t buy more pool chemicals than you’ll use in a season, because they can lose effectiveness over time.